 This little Double Nine Patch quilt is a perfect choice if you'd like to make a scrap quilt.

 This mini quilt is named in honor of Aunt Grace, the original brand of 1930's reproduction fabrics designed by Judie Rothermel for Marcus Fabrics.

-Grace's Spools is made with sixteen 6" traditional Spool blocks that are flip-flopped from side to side in their horizontal rows to help create visual flow across the quilt.
+Grace's Spools is made with 16, six-inch traditional Spool blocks that are flip-flopped from side to side in their horizontal rows to help create visual flow across the quilt.